Franco-British plans for intervention in the Winter War: Background

 The Winter War started in November 1939.
 In February 1940, a Soviet offensive broke through the Mannerheim Line on the Karelian Isthmus, which exhausted Finnish defenses and forced the country's government to accept peace negotiations on Soviet terms.
 As the news that Finland might be forced to cede its sovereignty to the Soviet Union, public opinion in France and Britain, which already supported Finland, swung for military intervention.
 When rumors of an armistice reached governments in Paris and London, both decided to offer military support.

-Finland's resistance to the Soviet invasion, from November 1939 to March 1940, came while there was a military stalemate on the continent called the "Phony War".
+Finland's resistance to the Soviet invasion, from November 1939 to March 1940, came while there was a military stalemate on the continent called the "Phoney War".
 Attention turned to the Nordic Theatre.
 Months of planning at the highest civilian, military and diplomatic levels in London and Paris saw multiple reversals and deep divisions.

 Finally, the British and French agreed on a plan that involved uninvited invasions of Norway, Sweden, Iceland and Denmark's Faroe Islands with the goals of damaging the German war economy and assisting Finland in its war with the Soviet Union.
 An Allied war against the Soviet Union was part of the plan.
 The main naval launching point would be Royal Navy's base at Scapa Flow, in the Orkney Islands.

 The Soviet invasion of Finland excited widespread outrage at both popular and elite levels in support of Finland not only in Britain and France but also in the neutral United States.
 The League of Nations declared the Soviet Union to be the aggressor and expelled it.
 "American opinion makers treated the attack on Finland as dastardly aggression worthy of daily headlines, which thereafter exacerbated attitudes toward Russia".